 In those circumstances mediation is an option whereby an independent mediator will try and help you reach an agreement with the parents.
 For this to take place, both sides have to agree to mediate and it may not be right for all.
 Woolley & Co are able to make referrals to mediation providers and will be glad to help you with this.

-Sometimes when relations have broken down a carefully drafted letter from your solicitor which tries to defuse the tension of the situation and puts across why you feel contact is so important for you and your grandchildren may be all that’s needed.
+Sometimes when relations have broken down a carefully drafted letter from your solicitor which tries to defuse the tension of the situation and puts across why a grandparent feels contact is important may be all that’s needed.

 Woolley & Co can often provide an initial opinion on the best way forward or draft a letter, for a fixed price as a Detailed Case Assessment.